 The pipes used for plumbing installations in homes and businesses can be manufactured from many different materials.
 Like in any engineering decisions, the best option changes depending on the application and project conditions.
 Also, each material has advantages and limitations.

 The most common piping materials used for plumbing are copper, PVC, CPVC and PEX.
 This article will provide an overview of these four materials, and others that may be found in the construction industry.

-Get a professional plumbing design for your building.
+Get a professional plumbing design for your next construction project.

-Copper has been the traditional material for plumbing since the 1960s, due to its durability.
-Since then, other materials have been introduced in the market, but copper is still one of the best materials for plumbing.
-The main drawback of copper piping is its high cost, and it requires soldering and additional fittings.
-Due to its high price, copper piping is prone to theft when exposed or easy to access.
+Copper is very durable, and it has been the traditional plumbing material since the 1960s.
+Other materials have been introduced since then, but copper is still one of the best options.
+The main drawback of copper piping is its high price, and it requires soldering and additional fittings.
+Given its value, copper piping is tempting for thieves when exposed.

 Polyvinyl Chloride Piping (PVC)

 PVC is a plastic material that is commonly used in plumbing, and it comes in two sizes: Schedule 40 and Schedule 80.

 - Schedule 40 PVC is the most commonly used, having thinner walls and a lower price.